MA Communication Sciences and Disorders: Accreditation

 Complaints to The Council on Academic Accreditation (CAA) by any Interested Party

 Any individual who feels that it is necessary to contact the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA) should follow the guidelines established by the CAA.
-These guidelines can be found on ASHA’s website and are entitled Procedures for Complaints Against Graduate Education Programs.
+These guidelines can be found on ASHA’s website and are titled Procedures for Complaints Against Graduate Education Programs.
 Note that the CAA is only contacted in cases of most serious offenses related to the Communication Disorders program’s compliance with accreditation standards.
 The CAA is concerned primarily with ASHA’s accreditation standards for programs that train students to become speech-language pathologists and audiologists and therefore should not be contacted for the purpose of airing complaints of a general or unspecified nature.
 Complaints to the CAA can also involve behavior that you suspect is in violation of the ASHA Code of Ethics.
 To view the Code of Ethics, visit ASHA’s website.
 All complaints must be signed and submitted in writing to: Chair, Council on Academic Accreditation in Audiology and Speech-Language Pathology, American Speech- Language-Hearing Association, 2200 Research Blvd., #301, Rockville, MD 20850.
 The CAA will not accept complaints delivered by email or facsimile.